-Most all the cameras are supported for the Remote USB feature, and most all of the different builds also include it now special remote camera button, used in is key commands with is key x "remote"
+Most all the cameras are supported for the Remote USB feature, and most all of the different builds also include it now.

 There are now two new functions available in the Scripting Menu to enable or disable remote sensing so that you may still download images from your camera while CHDK is still loaded and running as well as a setting to allow activating the last loaded script.
 See the "Special Build Usage" section for a little more info.